Till the Clouds Roll By: Plot

-All attempts to locate Sally fail, and Jim Hessler dies, leaving a mourning Kern unable to work.
+All attempts to locate Sally fail and Jim Hessler dies, leaving a mourning Kern unable to work.
 Oscar Hammerstein visits the Kerns to share a copy of the 1926 novel Show Boat.
-The same night, Kern learns that Sally will be performing at a club in Memphis.
-He leaves to find her in Tennessee, where the two make amends, and he spends the night listening to the sounds of the mighty Mississippi River.
+The same night, Kern learns that Sally will be performing at a club in Memphis, Tennessee.
+He leaves to find her and they make amends; he then spends the night listening to the sounds of the Mississippi River.

-Having recounted his life story so far, Kern feels his career has likely come to an end with Show Boat.
-On the contrary, he continued to write hit shows, including The Cat and the Fiddle (1931) and Roberta (1933).
-While visiting a sound stage at MGM, Kern is delighted to discover the studio has cast Sally to perform in a new film featuring his songs.
+Having recounted his life story so far, Kern feels his career has likely come to a conclusion with Show Boat.
+On the contrary, he continues to write hit shows, including The Cat and the Fiddle (1931) and Roberta (1933).
+While visiting a sound stage at MGM, Kern is delighted to discover that the studio has cast Sally to perform in a new film featuring his songs.

-Highlights of Kern's Hollywood career include songs from Swing Time (1936), Cover Girl (1944), and Broadway Rhythm (1944); the montage concludes with songs from Sweet Adeline and Show Boat.
+The film concludes with highlights of Kern's Hollywood career, including songs from Swing Time (1936), Cover Girl (1944), and Broadway Rhythm (1944); the montage ends with songs from Sweet Adeline and Show Boat.